From ESG Report to Strategic Narrative

 When Influence Outgrows Visibility

 A quiet shift happens as leaders move into broader roles.
 The remit expands across markets, stakeholders and risk.
 Decisions travel further and faster.
+A name begins to circulate in rooms the leader does not enter.
+Yet the public signals of who that person is, what they are accountable for, and how they think often remain fixed at an earlier stage.

 Executive Positioning Is Not Personal Branding

 Executive positioning loses its effectiveness when it is treated as a higher-status version of personal branding.
 The two practices share some surface features: both involve words, images and public interpretation.
+That resemblance has allowed tactical LinkedIn “makeovers” to borrow the authority of serious reputation work.

-Reputation Rarely Collapses in Public
+Reputation Rarely Crumbles in Public

 What people see as a sudden fall is usually the moment a longer internal drift becomes impossible to ignore.
 Boards and executives often experience that moment as a surprise because the signals were dispersed, partial or inconvenient.
+The external rupture feels abrupt only because the organisation had become practiced at quietly managing disagreement, uncertainty and weak accountability.